klapouchy-g/ML-Project/README.md

 Predict **oral temperature (monitor mode)** from facial IRT-derived features + context.

 ### Typical preprocessing
-A standard supervised ML pipeline for tabular regression is used:
+A standard supervised ML pipeline for regression is used:
 - train/test split (hold-out test set),
 - imputation for missing values,
 - one-hot encoding for categorical predictors (e.g., Age group, Ethnicity),
 - scaling where appropriate (especially for neural nets).
+- tuning of hyperparameters done with a RandomizedSearchCV
 ### Models evaluated
 The project notebook includes:
 - Linear Regression (baseline),